-Pharmacy Benefit Drugs Drug Medical Necessity Is experiencing agitation associated with schizophrenia or bipolar I or II disorder AND Igalmi is administered under the supervision of a healthcare provider AND The quantity prescribed does not exceed 3 doses per agitation episode Lucemyra (lofexidine) Lucemyra (lofexidine) may be considered medically necessary when medical records show lofexidine is used for adults currently experiencing or expecting acute opioid withdrawal symptoms who have tried and failed clonidine.
+Pharmacy Benefit Drugs Drug Medical Necessity Is experiencing agitation associated with schizophrenia or bipolar I or II disorder AND Igalmi is administered under the supervision of a healthcare provider AND The quantity prescribed does not exceed 3 doses per agitation episode Generic lofexidineLucemyra (lofexidine) Generic lofexidine and Lucemyra (lofexidine) may be considered medically necessary when medical records show lofexidine is used for adults currently experiencing or expecting acute opioid withdrawal symptoms who have tried and failed clonidine.
 Note: Duration of approval is 14 days per episode of treatment.
-Upneeq (oxymetazoline ophthalmic solution) Upneeq (oxymetazoline ophthalmic solution) may be considered medically necessary for the treatment of acquired blepharoptosis when the following criteria are met: The individual is aged 13 years or older AND Documentation the blepharoptosis interferes with vision as confirmed by a visual field test AND The dose is limited to one single use dropper per affected eye per day Angiotensin-Converting Enzy Accupril (quinapril) Altace (ramipril) Lotensin (benazepril) Vasotec (enalapril) Zestril (lisinopril) Brand Angiotensin-converting enzyme inhibitors may be considered medically necessary when the individual has tried and failed two generic ACEIs due to an inadequate response or intolerance.
-Epaned (enalapril solution)Qbrelis (lisinopril solution) Epaned (enalapril solution) and Qbrelis (lisinopril solution) may be considered medically necessary when the following conditions are met:
+Upneeq (oxymetazoline ophthalmic solution) Upneeq (oxymetazoline ophthalmic solution) may be considered medically necessary for the treatment of acquired blepharoptosis when the following criteria are met: The individual is aged 13 years or older AND Documentation the blepharoptosis interferes with vision as confirmed by a visual field test AND The dose is limited to one single use dropper per affected eye per day Alzheimer's Disease Agents Zunveyl (benzgalantamine) Zunveyl (benzgalantamine) may be considered medically necessary for the treatment of mild to moderate dementia of Alzheimer's disease when the following criteria are met: • The individual is aged 18 years or older AND • Has a clinical diagnosis of Alzheimer's disease AND

-Pharmacy Benefit Drugs Drug Drug Medical Necessity The individual has had an inadequate response or intolerance to two generic ACEIs OR Documentation is provided that the product is medically necessary (e.g., individual body weight and no generic available than can provide the equivalent dose, unable to swallow) Angiotensin-Converting Enzy me Inhibitor (ACEI) Combinations, Brand Accuretic (quinapril/HCTZ) Lotensin HCT (benazepril/HTCZ) Lotrel (amlodipine/benazepril) Prestalia (amlodipine/perindopril) Vaseretic (enalapril/HCTZ) Zestoretic (lisinopril/HCTZ) Brand Angiotensin-converting enzyme inhibitor combinations may be considered medically necessary when the following criteria are met: The individual has tried and failed two generic ACEI combinations due to an inadequate response or intolerance OR Has tried a generic ACEI and generic hydrochlorothiazide, generic chlorthalidone, or generic amlodipine separately AND There is a documented specific rationale for why the individual is not able to continue to use a generic ACEI and generic hydrochlorothiazide, generic chlorthalidone, or generic amlodipine separately Angiotensin II Receptor Block cers (ARBs), Brand Atacand (candesartan) Avapro (irbesartan) Benicar (olmesartan) Cozaar (losartan) Diovan (valsartan) Edarbi (azilsartan) Micardis (telmisartan) Tekturna (aliskiren) Valsartan solution Brand Angiotensin II receptor blockers may be considered medically necessary when the individual has tried and failed two generic ARBs due to an inadequate response or intolerance.
-Brand valsartan solution may be considered medically necessary when the following conditions are met: The individual is aged 6 years or older AND Has had an inadequate response or intolerance to two generic ARBs
+Pharmacy Benefit Drugs Drug Medical Necessity Angiotensin-Converting Enzy Had an inadequate response or intolerance to generic galantamine or galantamine extended-release AND The dose prescribed is less than or equal to 30 mg per day (taken as 15 mg twice a day) Accupril (quinapril) Altace (ramipril) Lotensin (benazepril) Vasotec (enalapril) Zestril (lisinopril) Brand Angiotensin-converting enzyme inhibitors may be considered medically necessary when the individual has tried and failed two generic ACEIs due to an inadequate response or intolerance.
+Epaned (enalapril solution) Qbrelis (lisinopril solution) Epaned (enalapril solution) and Qbrelis (lisinopril solution) may be considered medically necessary when the following conditions are met: The individual has had an inadequate response or intolerance to two generic ACEIs OR Documentation is provided that the product is medically necessary (e.g., individual body weight and no generic available than can provide the equivalent dose, unable to swallow) Angiotensin-Converting Enzy me Inhibitor (ACEI) Combinations, Brand Accuretic (quinapril/HCTZ) Lotensin HCT (benazepril/HTCZ) Lotrel (amlodipine/benazepril) Prestalia (amlodipine/perindopril) Vaseretic (enalapril/HCTZ) Zestoretic (lisinopril/HCTZ) Brand Angiotensin-converting enzyme inhibitor combinations may be considered medically necessary when the following criteria are met: The individual has tried and failed two generic ACEI combinations due to an inadequate response or intolerance OR Has tried a generic ACEI and generic hydrochlorothiazide, generic chlorthalidone, or generic amlodipine separately AND There is a documented specific rationale for why the individual is not able to continue to use a generic ACEI and generic hydrochlorothiazide, generic chlorthalidone, or generic amlodipine separately

+Angiotensin II Receptor Blockers (ARBs), Brand

+Pharmacy Benefit Drugs Drug Medical Necessity Atacand (candesartan) Avapro (irbesartan) Benicar (olmesartan) Cozaar (losartan) Diovan (valsartan) Edarbi (azilsartan) Micardis (telmisartan) Tekturna (aliskiren) Valsartan solution Brand Angiotensin II receptor blockers may be considered medically necessary when the individual has tried and failed two generic ARBs due to an inadequate response or intolerance.
+Brand valsartan solution may be considered medically necessary when the following conditions are met: The individual is aged 6 years or older AND Has had an inadequate response or intolerance to two generic ARBs OR Documentation is provided that brand valsartan solution is medically necessary (e.g., individual body weight and no generic available than can provide the equivalent dose, unable to swallow) Annietonein II December Die ei cov (ADD) Combinations Brand